DaveSeidel/music-src/Sublimation-album/README.md

 Sublimation-album
 =================

-Source code for the music on my release Sublimation.
+Source code for the music on the mysterybear release Sublimation.
 The code is for Csound (*.csd) and blue (*.blue).
+There are also a few Scala files (scale definitions for Scala the microtonal music software, not Scala the programming language).

+The title piece, Sublimation, has been revised a bit for higher sound quality, so it is no longer identical to the code used to make the original CD-R/netlabel/Bandcamp release.
+The other pieces have not been revised yet, but probably will be eventually.

 Licensing
 =========